 You are ready to file for divorce, and so is your spouse.
 Your marriage has run its course; and, while you and your spouse are ready to part ways, you are still on good terms, and you are willing to work together to ensure that the divorce process is as smooth as possible.
 So, you are thinking about an uncontested divorce.
 Is this an option?
 If so, what are the requirements in Illinois?

-Understanding What it Means to File for an Uncontested Divorce
+Our Chicago Divorce Lawyer will explain The Meaning to File for an Uncontested Divorce

 The best way to understand the requirements for making an uncontested divorce filing in Illinois is to understand what it truly means to file for an uncontested divorce.
 For example, many people confuse the terms “uncontested” and “no-fault.”
 All uncontested divorces are no-fault divorces, but not all no-fault divorces are uncontested.

 In fact, in Illinois, all divorces are no-fault divorces.
-This has been the case since 2016, when the Illinois Marriage and Dissolution of Marriage Act (IMDMA) made Illinois a purely “no-fault” divorce state.
-Under the IMDMA, the only substantive requirement to file for divorce in Illinois is one spouse’s believe that, “[i]rreconcilable differences have caused the irretrievable breakdown of the marriage,” and a judge’s acknowledgment that, “efforts at reconciliation have failed or that future attempts at reconciliation would be impracticable and not in the best interests of the family.”
+This has been the case since 2016 when the Illinois Marriage and Dissolution of Marriage Act (IMDMA) made Illinois a purely “no-fault” divorce state.
+Under the IMDMA, the only substantive requirement to file for divorce in Illinois is one spouse’s belief that, “[i]rreconcilable differences have caused the irretrievable breakdown of the marriage,” and a judge’s acknowledgment that, “efforts at reconciliation have failed or that future attempts at reconciliation would be impracticable and not in the best interests of the family.”

 What, then, is an uncontested divorce?
 An uncontested divorce is one in which the spouses are in complete agreement with respect to all of the various issues that need to be resolved in order to bring their marriage to an end.
 As a result, uncontested divorces are also commonly referred to as “agreed divorces” in Illinois.